gitlabhq/gitlabhq/doc/user/project/issue_board.md

 1. When the issue is finally resolved, the issue is moved to the **Done** list and gets automatically closed.

-For instance you can add a list based on the label of 'Frontend' and one for 'Backend'.
+For instance you can create a list based on the label of 'Frontend' and one for 'Backend'.
 A designer can start working on an issue by dragging it from **Backlog** to 'Frontend'.
 That way, everyone knows that this issue is now being worked on by the designers.
 Then, once they're done, all they have to do is